PWHL Playoffs: Women's hockey takes center stage in Toronto as Knight and Poulin renew the rivalry - ExBulletin

 The teams split their four-match series evenly, with three of the games decided by one goal and two in overtime.
 They last met Saturday, when Boston clinched its playoff spot with a 4-3 win on Kaleigh Fratkins' goal with 80 seconds left in regulation time.

 Boston scored the fewest goals in the league with 50 and was led by Swiss national team star Alina Muller, who had four goals and a team-best 16 points.
-The team was strengthened by midseason trade additions in Susanna Tapani from Finland and Lexie Adzija, who filled Boston's needs halfway.
+The team was bolstered by midseason trade additions with Susanna Tapani from Finland and Lexie Adzija, who filled Boston's needs at the midpoint.

 While Knight had a mediocre season, finishing with six goals and 11 points, American defender Megan Keller was a two-way force by finishing second on the team with 15 points (four goals, 11 assists) and a 9+ rating.